Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Favor immutable data structures.
 Use the builder pattern for constructors with many parameters : MyClass.newMyClass("initial_param").withParamA("A").withParamB("B").build()
 - Favor idempotent operations, i.e. "that has no additional effect if it is called more than once with the same input parameters".
 - Smalltalk first principle: "If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual"

+> 13. Perfection (in design) is achieved not when there is nothing more to add, but rather when there is nothing more to take away.
+FROM: The Cathedral and the Bazaar by Eric S. Raymond(Attributed to Antoine de Saint-Exupéry)

+> They did it by making the single worst strategic mistake that any software company can make:
+> They decided to rewrite the code from scratch.

+> There’s a subtle reason that programmers always want to throw away the code and start over.
+> The reason is that they think the old code is a mess.
+> And here is the interesting observation: they are probably wrong.
+FROM: [Joel On Software - Things You Should Never Do]

 ### On optimization & readability
 - "About 97% of the time: **premature optimization is the root of all evil**." - Donald Knuth, 1974